olivetreesb/olivetreesb/index.md

 ### What's in it?
 The database is organised into six main folders:
-1. Websites with "introduction to palestine" resources.
+1. Websites with "introduction to Palestine" resources.
 2. Book recommendations on Palestine.
 3. Web resources on Israel’s involvement in repression outside of Palestine.
 4. Web resources on Palestinian solidarity movements around the world.